Arrin-KN1E/SDR-Band-Plans/README.md

 ADSB 978, ADSB 1090, ACARS, Air Band VOR/ILS, Air Band Voice, Civilian Aircraft Distress/ Emergency (121.5 MHz)

 ### Marine
-Distress (2, 4, 6, 8, 12, 16, 156 (VHF) MHz) (Marine 4MHz and Marine VHF are expanded), WEFAX (Boston, New Orleans, Port Reyes)
+2, 4, 6, 8, 12, 16, 18, 22, 25, and 156MHz (Marine VHF) (Marine 4MHz and Marine VHF are expanded to show channels), WEFAX (Boston, New Orleans, Port Reyes), and Most Distress Frequencies
 ### Miscellaneous
 CB, GMRS and FRS, NOAA (NWR), 800MHz Bands, Police/ Fire/ Ambulance/ Business (2m), Hydrogen Line, Industrial/Business Bands, Paging Bands, Railroad H.O.T and E.O.T.
-(Head and End of train
+(Head and End of train Devices)
-Devices)

 ### More
 The files also contain a list of contents, reference, color legend, explanation on how you can customize the file, and my comments about the file, at the bottom under all of the allocations.

+## Create Your Own Bandplan
+The purpose of the efforts here are to give SDR users the ability to identify signals and bands with greater ease than before.
+With a basic file provided it gives users anywhere the ability to assign a bandplan to their regional or personal needs, which can then be shared with the greater SDR community if desired.
+It has a simple layout with nothing more than a basic structure that the writer can adhere to if they desire.
+Luckily XML is a simple language that can be easily learned by those even with no skill.